Dean-Rough/sylo/README.md

 # Design Studio Productivity App

 Welcome to the Design Studio Productivity App monorepo!
-This project aims to create a comprehensive productivity tool for design studios, centered around an intelligent AI chat interface.
+This project aims to create a comprehensive, AI-powered productivity suite for design studios.
+It's architected around an intelligent AI chat interface that orchestrates a wide array of features to automate tasks, enhance project management, streamline communication, and boost overall efficiency.

 ## Overview

-This application leverages a modern technology stack to deliver a seamless and powerful user experience:
+This application leverages a modern technology stack to deliver a seamless and powerful user experience, evolving from a core AI chat and prompt management system into a full-fledged productivity platform:

 *   **Frontend:** Next.js (React) with TypeScript, styled using Shadcn UI / Radix UI + Tailwind CSS, hosted on Vercel.
 *   **Backend API:** A dedicated NestJS application (TypeScript) handles the primary backend logic, including interactions with Supabase, orchestration of the AI Chat Core, and other API functionalities.